Hi, what do you want to do?

 Now We Teach Six Rs

-Young scholars explore recycling.
-For this ecology lesson, students sort classroom garbage into items that can be reused, reduced, or recycled.
-Young scholars brainstorm ideas for reusing items and discuss ways to celebrate...
+Students explore recycling.
+In this ecology instructional activity, students sort classroom garbage into items that can be reused, reduced, or recycled.
+Students brainstorm ideas for reusing items and discuss ways to...

 Curated OER